 They will only take clothing for the current season and you don’t get a lot out of them but I’ve had success with clients’ consigning here and have even shopped here myself (cute stuff).
 They are very easy to deal with and send checks without needing to follow up.
 Call to check on donation hours (I believe Tues-Sat certain hours when the manager is there): 855 El Camino Real, Palo Alto, 94301

 Requipper’s mission is to unlock the value of second hand, for consumers and the planet.
 We’ve recently launched a consignment program focusing specifically on outdoor gear.
 Earn up to 85% of its value once it sells!
 Join us in making the outdoors more accessible and sustainable.
 Contact Sasha Landauer: firstname.lastname@example.org or 650-268-4182

 I think they also have one in San Jose or in Santa Clara County that might be closer to you.
 They will take furniture but you have to schedule a pickup (and sent them photos in advance of what you want to consign) and you have to pay to deliver the items there.
 I’ve not actually used them before with clients.
 We usually go another route.
 1123 Industrial Rd A, San Carlos, 94070

-San Jose or San Francisco; they take clothing for lower class women looking for jobs/appropriate attire.
+San Jose or San Francisco; they take clothing for women looking for jobs/appropriate attire.
 My stylist donates to them all the time.

 By far the best tool for me to get strange items (boy scout memorabilia; photo dark room supplies; etc.) to homes and out of the landfill.
 I have tips for posting so you’ll get more views